top of page

 Ketamine has been studied most extensively for the treatment of depression, and has rightly been called the first new type of antidepressant to come along in decades.
 Unlike most antidepressants which are pills that must be taken every day (sometimes multiple times a day), ketamine is administered by IV infusion typically no more than a few times a year.
 Ketamine works by a completely different mechanism than traditional antidepressant medications (such as SSRIs).
 For this reason, it tends to work much faster than those medications and can often help even when those others don’t.
 What’s more, ketamine does not interact negatively with those other antidepressants, so ketamine can be used together with them.

-Is it necessary that I have tried and failed other antidepressants before pursuing ketamine therapy?
+Is it necessary that to have tried and failed other antidepressants before pursuing ketamine treatment?

-No, while ketamine is often used to help people who have not responded well to other antidepressants, it is NOT necessary to have been prescribed those medications before pursuing ketamine therapy.
+No!
+While ketamine is often used to help people with “treatment-resistant depression” (who have not responded well to other antidepressants), it is NOT necessary to have been prescribed those medications before pursuing treatment with ketamine.
 In fact, if you are currently taking other antidepressant medications but feel you are not getting enough relief, it is possible to pursue treatment with ketamine while still taking your other medications.

 How is ketamine administered?